sTreLeCa/AI-POWERED-SOFTWARE-DEV/course-pack/labs/Lab 3/README.md

 **📦 Deliverables:**

-You will submit a single zip file containing:
+You will submit a single in your personal Github Repository in a folder lab-3/homework

 1.  **`audio_pipeline.py`**: Your final, commented Python script.
 2.  **`requirements.txt`**: The list of packages needed to run your script.